vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > O thou that *hearest prayer*, unto thee shall all flesh come.
 {% ct 'Psalm 65:2' %}

 Jesus made it clear that our heavenly Father wants us to come to Him in prayer.
-He is more willing to grant our requests than parents are willing to give good gifts to their children.
+He is more willing to grant our requests than parents are to give good gifts to their children.
 Of course, He doesn't grant every request, but only those that will result in "good things" {% rf 'Matthew 7:11' %}&mdash;that is, those in harmony with His wise and loving will for us.

 ## What is the right heart posture for prayer?